dominikhirschbuehl/InterpretableBayesianMachineLearning_replication_package_JFEC/ReadME.md

-The folder 00\_JFEC\_\[AcceptedPaper] contain codes and data to replicate the results, figures and table of the paper "Interpretable Bayesian machine learning for assessing the effects of climate news shocks on firm-level returns"
+The folder 00\_JFEC\_\[AcceptedPaper] contains codes and data to replicate the results, figures and table of the paper "Interpretable Bayesian machine learning for assessing the effects of climate news shocks on firm-level returns"

 Note: LSEG Datastream data is propietary and cannot be shared.